stephenhky/PyShortTextCategorization/docs/install.rst

 By adding ``-U`` in the command, it automatically installs the required packages.
 If not, you have to install these packages on your own.

-The package keras_ uses either Tensorflow_ or Theano_ as the backend, while Theano is usually the default.
+The package keras_ uses either Tensorflow_, Theano_, or CNTK_ as the backend, while Theano is usually the default.
 However, it is highly recommended to use Tensorflow as the backend.
 Refer to :doc:`faq` for how to switch the backend.